 Minimizing taxable income also has other benefits, including:

-- Lower threshold for AGI-dependent deductions, like deductible medical expenses
+- Lower threshold for AGI-dependent deductions, like deductible medical expenses, and possibly avoiding phaseouts for the full state and local tax deduction

 - Reducing the likelihood of being subject to the additional 3.8% net investment income tax